Can I take courses without being admitted to the program?

 How long will it take me to finish?

-For students in the Management or Technology concentrations who have satisfied all prerequisites, the Bachelor of Applied Science (BAS) degree comprises 90 credits that can be completed in eight quarters of full-time attendance.
+For students in the Technology, Nuclear Medicine, and Diagnostic Medical Sonography concentrations who have satisfied all prerequisites, the Bachelor of Applied Science (BAS) degree comprises 90 credits that can be completed in eight quarters of full-time attendance.
 The Medical Dosimetry concentration consists of 103 credits and requires twenty-four months to complete.
-The Nuclear Medicine concentration comprises 90 credits that can be completed in two-years of full time attendance.
-The Radiologist Assistant concentration is a full-time, 204-credit program that takes twenty-four months to complete.
+Part-time students can complete the program in approximately 10 – 12 quarters if taking an average of 10 credits per quarter.
 Admitted students are expected to take at least one class per quarter.

 Is there a required sequence for courses that I should take?